chinobit/jenkins-git/README.md

+# My Jenkins Project

-# myansible
+# Ansible Configuration
-* Initializing my rhel servers using ansible.
+* Initializing rhel servers using ansible.
-* OS: CentOS7
+* OS: Fedora 28
 * starting with an update and installing packages:

 - tmux